Skip to main content

 What is a Surgical Technologist?

-A Surgical Technologist, sometimes called a Scrub Tech or Surg Tech, works closely with Surgeons and other members of a surgical team before, during, and after an operation.
+A Surgical Technologist, sometimes called a Scrub Tech or Surg Tech, works closely with surgeons and other members of a surgical team before, during, and after an operation.
 To help each operation run smoothly, Surgical Technologists prepare the appropriate supplies, medications, and instruments prior to surgery.
+The surgical technologist duties include preparing the appropriate supplies, medications, and instruments prior to surgery, and ensuring a sterile environment.
 They’re experts in sterilization and aseptic techniques, who strive to minimize the risk of infection for patients during surgery.

 What Does a Surgical Tech Do?